dirmeier/denoising-diffusion-operators/README.md

 ## About

-This repository implements the method proposed in [Score-based Diffusion Models in Function Space](https://arxiv.org/abs/2302.07400), i.e., a function-space version of diffusion probabilistic models, using JAX and Flax.
+This repository implements the method, denoising diffusion operator (DDO), proposed in [Score-based Diffusion Models in Function Space](https://arxiv.org/abs/2302.07400), i.e., a function-space version of diffusion probabilistic models, using JAX and Flax.

 > [!IMPORTANT]